-From all of the personalities that helped in the making of firearms history, John Marlin was one of the most important and impressive ones.
-The first two models that he produced are still made today and throughout time he has managed to maintain the highest standards of quality for the products standing under the Marlin brand.
-Let’s take a look at some of his most famous models, along with their characteristics and their many qualities.
+John Marlin ranks amongst the most important innovators and inventors in the history of firearms design and manufacturing.
+The first two models that he produced are still made today and the Marlin brand has maintained the highest standard for quality and performance.
+Let’s take a look at some of Marlin’s most famous innovations, including some of their most distinguishing characteristics and standout qualities.

-1895 model – one of the most famous ever manufactured by Marlin firearms, with a 22’’ barrel and especially adapted for the .45-70 cartridge.
-This gun was designed by the already famous C.H.
-Ballard and was especially known for its black walnut pistol grip stock.
-The cut checkering feature and the swivel studs make this model particularly attractive, not to mention the tubular magazine designed for 4-shots.
-Respecting the same lever-action mechanism and having an innovative block safety, the 1895 Marlin remained in history as one of the most ingenious lever-action rifles ever designed.
-Modern features have made this classical model even better, being especially regarded with favor by true gun enthusiasts.
+The Marlin 1895 model remains amongst the most famous guns ever manufactured by Marlin firearms, with a 22-inch barrel that was specially adapted for the .45-70 cartridge.
+This gun was designed by C.H.
+Ballard and was specifically known for its black walnut pistol grip stock.
+The cut-checkering feature and the swivel studs make this model particularly attractive, not to mention the tubular magazine designed for 4-shots.
+With an ingenious lever-action mechanism and an innovative block safety, the 1895 Marlin remains one of the most well-known lever-action rifles ever designed.
+Modern features have made this classic model as popular as ever with gun collectors and enthusiasts.

-336 A model – made in the same classic style that Marlin Firearms always believed in, this particular firearm has a 6-shot tubular magazine and a 20’’barrel.
-The model is in fact a current improvement of the well-known 336 C model, having undergone minor modifications and also a more competitive price.
+The Marlin 336 A model was fashioned in the same classic style that was becoming the hallmark of Marlin Firearms.
+This particular model has a 6-shot tubular magazine and a 20-inch barrel.
+It is an improvement upon the well-known 336 C model, having undergone minor modifications resulting in a more competitive price.
 The stock is made from hardwood with the same cut checkering and pivot studs.
-For true guns enthusiasts, there is the scope mount feature, extremely cool.
+True firearms enthusiasts will also appreciate a fantastic scope-mount feature.
 It is a lever-action rifle with side ejection and metal surfaces.
-The innovative block safety is implemented also in this model and there is a special offset hammer spur for range usage.
+The innovative block safety is also present in this model, as well as a special offset hammer spur for range usage.

-When Marlin Firearms started to focus on producing firearms for the sporting industry, it wasn’t a bad decision.
-Using the various designs of C.H.
-Ballard, they’ve produced one of the first short rifles in the American gun history, especially chambered for the .44 Magnum cartridges.
-The 20’’barrel, the lever-action mechanism and the walnut grip stock represent just three of the many features that made this gun so popular.
-There are also other characteristics, well-known by true gun collectors, including the solid top receiver for scope mount and the ramp front sight.
-This model speaks of quality and of high performance, being one other example of the greatness behind Marlin firearms.
+The Marlin 1894 model is a sporting, lever-action rifle and arguably one of the finest of its kind ever made.
+Marlin Firearms’ decision to focus on manufacturing firearms for the sporting industry was a lucrative proposition.
+Utilizing various designs of C.H.
+Ballard, the company began to produce the first short rifles in American gun history, specially chambered for the .44 Magnum cartridges.
+The 20-inch barrel, lever-action mechanism and walnut grip stock represent just three of the many well-known features that contributed to the widespread popularity of this particular firearm.
+Other standout features include a solid top receiver for a scope mount and a ramp front sight.
+The Marlin 1894 model is an exemplar of quality and high performance that shines as an example of the greatness of Marlin Firearms.

-Useful Link for Marlin Collectors: The Marlin Firearms Collectors Association - The Association purpose is to organize and maintain a membership for educational, charitable, scientific and literary purposes; to promote a friendship and camaraderie amongst those interested in the collecting and study of Marlin-made firearms; The holding of regularly scheduled meetings for the sake of conducting the Association business, to display and exchange artifacts and disseminate information on Marlin arms; to collect, research and preserve arms for posterity.
+Explore The Marlin Firearms Collectors Association – The purpose of the Marlin Firearms Collectors Association is to organize and maintain a membership for educational, charitable, scientific and literary purposes; to promote friendship and camaraderie amongst those interested in the collecting and study of Marlin-made firearms; The holding of regularly scheduled meetings for the sake of conducting the Association business, to display and exchange artifacts and disseminate information on Marlin arms; to collect, research and preserve arms for posterity.